Warner Bros. announces Harry Potter competitive Quidditch game

 Warner Bros.
 Games has announced a new Harry Potter Quidditch title for PC.
-The title, Harry Potter: Quidditch Champions, will let players create and customize their own Quidditch players.
+The game, Harry Potter: Quidditch Champions, will let players create and customize their own Quidditch players.

 According to the FAQ, the game has been in development for several years by Unbroken Studios.
-Unbroken Studios designed this as a completely standalone experience, and players can play in a competitive, multiplayer setting.
+The developer designed this as a completely standalone experience, and players can play in a competitive, multiplayer setting.

 Calling all Beaters, Chasers, Keepers, and Seekers!
 Harry Potter: Quidditch Champions limited playtest signups are live now!
 Sign up at https://t.co/E9cQekLOzV. #QuidditchChampions pic.twitter.com/AQhKfg4NKD